MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 The default time period is the last 12 months.
 If your code is stored in Team Foundation Server, you can change the time period by running the [TFSConfig command](/azure/devops/server/command-line/tfsconfig-cmd) with the [CodeIndex command](../ide/codeindex-command.md) and the **/indexHistoryPeriod** flag.

-To see a detailed history of all the changes, including those from more than a year ago, choose **Show all file changes**:
+To see a detailed history of all the changes, including those changes from more than a year ago, choose **Show all file changes**:

 ![Show all code changes](../ide/media/codelens-show-all-file-changes.png)